mobify/workshop--adaptivejs-components/README.md

 Of course, there are many different ways that a component might be structured, we’ll look at all the ways components work in-depth later.

+> **What's that Syntax?**
+>
+> _You may be wondering what the above unfamiliar Dust markup (`{@c-select}` and so on...) is all about and you may have noticed that there is no official Dust documentation for that syntax.
+That's because it's a custom Dust helper that we created specifically for Adaptive.js projects.
+It's purpose is to make components easier to work with in Dust templates._
+>
+> _Dust helpers can be recognized by the `@` symbol used at the start of the tag name.
+For example, `{@getUrl path="..."}` is how you invoke the `getUrl` helper.
+Our component Dust helper is more or less the same: `{@c-my-component /}` invokes the component Dust helper, which then renders the `my-component` component._
+>
+> _We'll learn in the upcoming steps the many ways we can use the component helper to great effect!_

 ## Done!
 Onward!